sidjohn1/smartthings/WeatherPanel/README.md

   <li>For the Type select WeatherStation Tile</li>
   <li>Select values for both location and hub</li>
 </ol>
-Select Create and your done!
+Select Create and your done creating a weather station!

 <h2>How to use your own Dropbox Account</h2>
 <ol>